hmk3r/iphone-5s-linux-howto/README.md

     telnet 172.16.42.1
     > pmos_continue_boot
     ```
 5. You should see a "waiting for netboot" message on the iphone now.
-We can use `pmbootstrap` to serve the image:
+We can use `pmbootstrap` to serve the image. **Run the following command in a new terminal and keep it open**:
    ```
    pmbootstrap netboot serve
    ```